rafalcode/cwhats/README.md

 * most of the c progam is recording the progress of the recursion tree by storing intermediate results properly in an array

 ## aownsa.c
+"Array OWNS Array".
 Quite an interesting exercise that I hadn't thought of before.
 THis program works on the simplest implementation where with have an owning array, later called parent array with a limited number of elements, in this case floating point values between 0 and 1, generated randomly.
 We want to be able to take a second, and bigger array of the same type which can be called a child array and allocate its elements to the elements of the first array based on distance to the nearest element.

+Returning to this, some explanation is needed.
+IrnN any case "parent" array is better than owning array, and child array for the subordinate array.
+THis nomenclature is actually used internally.

+But dynmax is really pretty incomprehensible.
+The name, for a start.
+It seems to render the so called nodes into integers, but then was possible is that two nodes can fall on the same integer in the parent array, which is not really part of the user-case.

+However, that can be worked out OK